 Top 13 Brokers with Lowest Spreads for GBP/USD

-Fusion Markets is a globally regulated broker with oversight from authorities in Australia, Vanuatu, and the Seychelles.
-The services of the broker are accessible to a broad range of market participants, with no deposit fees or minimum account size requirements.
-Fusion Markets offers over 90 currency pairs available at interbank market rates.
-The company provides cost-effective trading conditions, with minimum spreads starting from zero pips and below-average commissions of $2.25 per side for forex and precious metals on Zero accounts.
+Fusion Markets is a globally regulated broker with oversight from authorities in Australia, Vanuatu, and Seychelles.
+Its onboarding process is accessible to a broad range of traders, with no deposit fees or minimum account size requirements.

 Gleneagle Asset Management Limited (ABN 29 103 162 278) trading as Fusion Markets, is the issuer of the Fusion Markets Products described in this communication.
 Trading in Fusion Markets Products involves the potential for profit as well as the risk of loss which may vastly exceed the amount of your initial deposit and is not suitable for all investors.
 You should read all of these Financial Product Service Terms, the Product Disclosure Statement (PDS) and the Financial Services Guide (available on our website) carefully, consider your own financial situation, needs and objectives for investing in these Fusion Markets Products and obtain independent financial advice.- 2.
 FP Markets